emsifa/evo/README.md

 #### Validating Body

 For `Body` attribute.
-It will scan its DTO properties, and giving rules for each properties by looking for its type and finding `Illuminate\Contracts\Validation\Rule` attributes attached to it.
+It will scan its DTO properties, and choose rules for each properties by looking for the property type and finding `Illuminate\Contracts\Validation\Rule` attributes attached to it.

-For example, if you have this controller:
+For example, if you have controller like this:

 ```php
 #[Post('checkout')]